ponty/sphinxcontrib-programscreenshot/docs/usage.rst

 timeout
 ---------

-If nothing happens, after timeout (default 60 sec) assertion is raised, you can change it with this option::
+If nothing happens, after timeout (default 12 sec) exception is raised, you can change it with this option::

       .. program-screenshot:: xmessage timeout